Skip to main content

 Value = What you would like to set the setting to (normal, slow, Charlotte, etc)

-Picture showing the settings embed
+Picture showing TTS settings

 Specifying which type and setting you would like to modify will display more information about what you can modify and will also show you what you currently have the value set to.